Brian-Baros/SarahMemory/README.md

 ### **DESIGN CONCEPT**
 - The FrontEnd is just for visualization interaction
 - Users should be able to use thier own custom frontend and UI
-- SarahMemory Mainly focus on backend operations, universal and cross-platform operations,
+- SarahMemory mainly focus on backend operations, universal and cross-platform operations,
 - SarahMemory is more of the Foundation, Kernal, Framework, Engine, behind future AiOS systems.

 ---